sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 - [ruby-odbc gem](https://github.com/larskanis/ruby-odbc)
 - [sequel gem](https://github.com/jeremyevans/sequel)

-To execute some simple quieries it works just fine, but recently I noticed its big shortcoming.
+To execute some simple queries it works just fine, but recently I noticed its big shortcoming.

-I had to unalod a few millions of records and to my suprise, I didn't see any results for quite a bit in the destination.
+I had to unload a few millions of records and to my surprise, I didn't see any results for quite a bit in the destination.
-Afer a while I understood it's because it loads the whole result set into memory and then it yields the result back to the caller.
+After a while, I understood it's because it loads the whole result set into memory and then it yields the result back to the caller.

-Just a quick example what I mean by that:
+Just a quick example of what I mean by that:

 ```ruby
 connection = get_snowflake_con